 Offer a 50/50 Allowance Policy in Your Home

 Let’s be honest, kids tend to spend what they earn.
 It is part of the growing process of learning how to spend and save money.
 Instead of giving your kid the full allowance, make them do a 50/50 split with their college fund.
-This way, your kid learns the value of what they are earning and the hard work behind saving for their own future.
+This way, your kid learns the value of what they are earning, about contribution limits, and about the hard work behind saving for their own future.

 Apply for Scholarships and Grants